-What we all have in common is more and more power-hungry devices like our phones, laptops, GPS, cameras and so on.
+What we all have in common is more and more power-hungry devices like our phones, laptops, GPS, cameras, portable air conditioners, small refrigerators, and so on.
 Devices that would only last until the charge dissipates when you’re in the backcountry – Until now!

-In this post, we will review the Bluetti EB3A portable power station.
-We will address its function and merits and look at how to incorporate portable power into your next adventure!
-So let’s get started!
+In this EB3A review, we’ll address its function and merits and look at how to incorporate portable power into your next adventure!
+So, let’s get started and take a closer look!

 A small and mighty, battery based (268 Wh lithium iron phoshate) portable power station.
 Using USB A&C, cigarette lighter socket and inverter based AC output (2 outlets).
 Solar, DC car charger and household AC charging inputs.
 It's an amazing little unit and our first 5 star review!